 - You save time for everyone—new hires have a resource to reference back to if they forget something and managers can concentrate on the deeper parts of training.

-Be sure to organize everything by space or tags, so your training videos are always accessible for whoever needs them.
+Be sure to organize everything by space or tags in your employee intranet, so your training videos are always accessible for whoever needs them.

 27. Upload documentation and handbooks.

 Your company intranet is where employees find important information, no matter where they are.
 Although these days most content is digital, some companies still use paper.
-If this is the case, upload these documents into your digital workplace.
+If this is the case, upload these documents into your digital workplace as a first step to help create a knowledge base within your employee intranet.
 This way, your employees can access these documents anywhere.

 You not only save paper, but it’s also a safer bet that you will never lose important content.
 Scanning and uploading documents can take time, but it’s well worth it.